 The services we provide include for:-

-- Identifying all work required to common areas and/or common stairs – usually by regular site visits by our Technical Services or Housing Management staff including landscape maintenance and non adopted footpaths, etc.
+- Identifying all work required to common areas and/or common stairs – usually by regular site visits by our Asset Management & Repairs staff and Neighbourhood Services staff including landscape maintenance and non adopted footpaths, etc.

 - Arrangement of tendering, including working with an approved list of contractors, to achieve value for money and to safeguard householders interests.